~Agricultural News~

 commercial fertilizer, always carefully read and follow all directions.

-• Gardens: incorporate into the soil along with
+Gardens: incorporate into the soil along

-garden row.
+of the garden row.

-• Lawns: Fertilizer for lawns should be 3:1:2 ratio.
+Lawns: Fertilizer for lawns should be 3:1:2 ratio.
 Established lawns require 0.5 to 1.0 pound of N per

 1,000 square feet per month of active growth.
 So divide that amount into